 Kanorado is a tiny city located in the state of Kansas.
 With a population of 150 people and just one neighborhood, Kanorado is the 291st largest community in Kansas.
-Kanorado has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Much of the housing stock in Kanorado was built prior to World War II, making it one of the older and more historic cities in the country.

-Unlike some cities, Kanorado isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Kanorado are a mix of both white- and blue-collar jobs.
+Kanorado is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Kanorado is a city of service providers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Kanorado who work in maintenance occupations (22.13%), sales jobs (19.67%), and office and administrative support (9.84%).

-A relatively large number of people in Kanorado telecommute to their jobs.
-Overall, about 14.75% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 14.75% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Overall, Kanorado’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.